“He is the image of the invisible God, the firstborn over all creation.”

 “the firstborn over all creation”

-This is not a statement about the creation of Jesus Christ because he cannot create himself.
-He is not a creature.
+This phrase is not a statement about the creation of Jesus Christ because he cannot create himself.
+As God, he is not a creature.
 He created all things (John 1:3; Heb.
 1:2,3).
 He came from eternity and is everlasting (Prov.
 8:23-26).
 “Firstborn” indicates his dominion over all things.
 The firstborn in Israel had the right to rule.
 Jesus has the right to rule because of his rank over all creation.
 He is the sovereign God of creation.

 The word “firstborn” has nothing to do with the first Christmas.
 Nowhere does the Bible teach that Jesus began at Bethlehem.
 His physical being began there but not his person.
 The Bible does teach that he was from everlasting (Micah 5:2; Isa.
 9:2).
 The child is born, but the Son is given.
 He existed before creation (John 1:1-3,14).
 This passage is not talking about his birth as a creature but his existence as God himself.